 Jane Glover has conducted all the major symphony and chamber orchestras in Britain, as well as orchestras in Europe, the United States, Asia, and Australia.
-In recent seasons she has appeared with the New York Philharmonic, the Cleveland Orchestra, the Philadelphia Orchestra, the San Francisco, Houston, St. Louis, Sydney, Cincinnati, and Toronto symphony orchestras, the Orchestra of St. Luke’s, the Belgrade Philharmonic, and Orchestre Nationale de Bordeaux et Aquitaine.
+In recent seasons, she has appeared with the, New York Philharmonic, the Cleveland Orchestra, the Philadelphia Orchestra, the San Francisco, Houston, Minnesota Orchestra, St. Louis, Sydney, Cincinnati, and Toronto symphony orchestras, the Orchestra of St. Luke’s, the Belgrade Philharmonic, Bamberg Symphony Orchestra, Orchestre Nationale de Bordeaux et Aquitaine and BBC Concert Orchestra including performances at the BBC Proms.
 She also works with the period-instrument orchestras Philharmonia Baroque, and the Handel and Haydn Society.

 Jane Glover’s discography includes a series of Mozart and Haydn symphonies with the London Mozart Players and recordings of Haydn, Mozart, Schubert, Mendelssohn, Britten, and Walton with the London Philharmonic, the Royal Philharmonic, and the BBC Singers.
 Recent releases include Handel’s Messiah (Signum) and Haydn Masses (Naxos).
 Her critically acclaimed book Mozartʼs Women was published in 2005.
-She has just finished a book on Handel.
+Her new book, Handel in London, was published in September 2018.